shijianzhong/kite-public/README.md

 ## Guidelines

-- Use only RSS feeds
+- Use only RSS feeds!
-- Choose sources that have high quality content
+- Choose sources that have high quality content.
+Do not use low quality/gossip/SEO content.
+- Adding relevant feeds from sub-reddits where people post articles and Google News can help with feed quality and diversity (see example UK category)

 **Important**